Cap-go/docs/v3/plugin-api.md

 set(options: { version: string; versionName?: string; }) => Promise<void>
 ```

-Set version as current version, set will return an error if there are is no index.html file inside the version folder. `versionName` is optional, and it's a custom value that will be saved for you
+Set version as current version, set will return an error if there are is no index.html file inside the version folder. `versionName` is optional, and it's a custom value that will be saved for you.

 | Param         | Type                                         |
 | ------------- | -------------------------------------------- |